-- A. Course Description: Introduces tools and techniques used in the creation of assets for a game engine.
-End-of-Course Outcomes: Create art assets; integrate assets into game engines; and execute concepts and fundamentals of graphic objects. - B. Course Competencies: Upon successful completion of this course each student will have demonstrated through examination and projects a competent understand of: - 1.
+End-of-Course Outcomes: Create art assets; integrate assets into game engine; and execute advanced concepts of graphic objects.

+- B. Course Competencies: Upon successful completion of this course each student will have demonstrated through examination and projects a competent understand of: - 1.
 The use of the graphics for developing areas of the graphics industry. - 2.
 Presentation techniques - 3.
 Industry standards for new media - 4.
 Adaptation methods - 5.
 Use of motion for communication - 6.
 Use of video for communication - 7.
 Proper formatting and exporting techniques - 8.
 Project creation from concept to presentation - C. Academic Integrity: It is the aim of the Graphic Arts faculty to foster a spirit of complete honesty and high standard of integrity.
 The attempt of any student to present his or her own work which he or she has not honestly performed is regarded by the faculty and administration as a serious offense and renders the offender liable to serious consequences, possibly suspension.
 Students should refer to the SPC General Catalog policy regarding consequences for cheating and plagiarism (see "Academic Integrity" and "Student Conduct" sections of the college catalog.)
 At times, working with other students is encouraged for some assignments and meets SCANS competencies C-9 through C-14.
 If you have any questions as to whether you may work with other students on any assignments ASK YOUR INSTRUCTOR. - D. SCANS and Foundation Skills.
 This course contains the following SCANS competencies: C-1, C-3, C-4, C-5, C-6, C-7, C-8, C-9, C-10, C-11, C-12, C-13, C-14, C-15, C-16, C-17, C-18, C-19, C-20.
 The following Foundations skills apply to this course: F-1, F-2, F-3, F-4, F-5, F-6, F-7, F-8, F-9, F-10, F-11, F-12, F-13, F-14, F-15, F-16, F-17.
 Definition and explanation of scans and foundation skills included at the end of syllabus.